 Fiat 500 Overview

 The 500's agile handling and crisp-shifting manual make it fun to drive.
-The nonturbo engine and manual gearbox returned 33-mpg overall, but you need to downshift frequently to keep up with traffic.
+The base engine and manual returned 33-mpg overall.
 A 135-hp turbo improves the experience, but the ride is choppy and the cabin noisy.
 Head room up front is good, but some will find the steering wheel too far away.
 The rear seats are very tight and difficult to access.
 The convertible has a clever top.
-The high-performance Abarth is quick, grips well, and has a bellowing, sporty exhaust note.
-At the same time, the 500e electric version is enjoyable for its silence and fuel economy.
+The Abarth is quick, grips well, and has a loud exhaust note, while the electric 500e is enjoyable for its silence and fuel economy.
 2016 bring a streamlined version of the Uconnect infotainment system.
 Reliability has been well below average.
-The 500 also scored poorly in the IIHS small-overlap crash test.
+The 500 scored poorly in the IIHS small-overlap crash test.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).